 Another way is to share your own personal stories of struggles.
 As an English teacher, my students are often shocked to discover that I struggled to learn how to read and spent many years reading below grade level.
 I tell them that this is the reason why I became an English teacher.
 Students who have failed English in the past are excited to work with me because I promise them that I can unlock their love of reading and learning, just like someone unlocked mine.

 Identify the student’s learning style

 There are so many different ways that people learn.
 Some of us learn by hearing, by doing, by seeing, or by a combination of these.
 Once a student identifies how he or she learns, then you as their tutor can help them overcome their struggles by using that type of strategy.
-A great resource for determining learning style can be found here.

 Explore the brain science

 Students don't understand how complex the brain is, but teachers and other professionals who work with students understand that there are millions of things at play inside someone's brain, especially when you are learning something new.
 Read accessible articles and watch short videos that describe how the brain works, how we learn, and why something might be challenging at first.
 Then, when your student is struggling, remind him that struggling equals learning, that learning equals growing, and the more growth that occurs, the less likely we are to struggle in the future.

 What are your favorite ways to teach growth mindset?